Tornhoof/MemTestOpenCL/Readme.md

 - Fills the memory with byte patterns
 - Reads the patterns out again and compares them to the input
 2. Run it often enough (default is 10 times) and if you really have bad VRAM it should produce an error

+This is not maintained, this is just a quick & dirty attempt to check if a gpu of mine was bad.